Mike Swift

 My first session

-The intro session is a chance to meet and see what it might be like to work together, for me to begin to understand what's going on for you and whether I can help.
-I will ask you to tell me what has brought you to counselling and you are welcome to ask me any questions you may have.
+An introductory session with me is a chance to meet and see what it might be like to work together, for me to begin to understand what's going on for you and whether I feel that I can help.
+I will ask you to tell me what has brought you to therapy and you are welcome to ask me any questions you may have.

-Often, people are carrying a great deal as they enter into counselling.
-Although there are some things I will need to ask in the intro session, it is still very much your time and many people find even the first hour of counselling helpful.
+Although there are some things I will need to ask, it is your time and many people find even the first hour of therapy helpful and relieving.

-I will ask you what you would like to get from counselling eg, to feel less anxious, to feel happier within yourself, to be less self-critical, to be more confident, to move on from a break-up, to process a bereavement.
-If you don't know what you would like to get from counselling, that's fine too and completely normal.
-Defining what the problem is might be part of the work we do.
+We will discuss your initial goals for therapy eg, to feel less anxious, to feel happier within yourself, to be less self-critical, to be more confident, to move on from a break-up, to process a bereavement.
+If you don't know what you need, that's fine too and completely normal.
+Defining what the work is, is often a central goal.

 Perhaps you are aware of how things that have happened in the past are affecting you now?
 In the intro session, I might also invite you to tell me a little about your personal history.
 Essentially, I will just want to start to get to know you.